szydan/eeg/README.md

-# eg
+# eeg

-Easy graph is a library build on top of d3 to quickly create a simple graphs.
+Easy easy graph is a library build on top of d3 to quickly create a simple graphs.